virtualabishek/30Days-Free-Python-Session/day11/README.md

 # No homework for today.

-## Since all of you gone earlier today due to lack of electricity today, so no homewok.
+## Since all of you gone earlier today due to power off, so no homewok.
 We will continue tommorrow.